Copyright Disclaimer

 Students should be able to achieve the expected level in each of the required competencies if offered the opportunity to participate in the daily tasks and activities regularly completed on site.

-Click the button below to download a list of example activities, actions, and behaviours that may demonstrate the EL competencies in practice.
-The list is non-exhaustive and meant to help identify opportunities for assessment and to stimulate ideas for your own unique practice site.
+Click one of the buttons below to download a list of example activities, actions, and behaviours that may demonstrate the EL competencies in practice.
+These lists are non-exhaustive.
+They are meant to help identify opportunities for assessment and to stimulate ideas for your own unique practice site.

 Expected Level of Achievement